DucManhPhan/DucManhPhan.github.io/_posts/2019-02-27-Chain-of-Responsibility-pattern.md

     - It can deep stack traces, which can affect performance.
     - It can lead to duplicate code across handlers, increasing maintance.
     - it many not be easy to observe the characteristic of operation, due to debug.
+	- the number of operations when a new handler is added into the pipeline.
+We need to break an existing next or successor/predecessor link, insert the new handler, then relink it to the chain.
+It is very similar to a linked list.
+If a successor link is a badly set accidently, the whole chain is broken.

 <br>